 Organizations with value-based payment structures want to contract with effective substance abuse disorder treatment facilities.
 Their problem is that they are having a hard time identifying them.

-Dr. Kristofer Smith, the Medical Director of Northwell Health Solutions, a $8 billion health system in the Northeast, talked about the frustrations of identifying good organizations to contract with at a recent Open Minds Strategy & Innovation conference.
+Dr. Kristofer Smith, the Medical Director of Northwell Health Solutions, an $8 billion health system in the Northeast, talked about the frustrations of identifying good organizations to contract with at a recent Open Minds Strategy & Innovation conference.
 He said that organizations often contact Northwell asking to be part of their network.
 However, simply saying “we’re willing to share the risks” isn’t good enough, according to Smith.
-“If they don’t have data, I won’t meet with them”.
+“If they don’t have data, I won’t meet with them.”

 So there’s the rub.
 With very few exceptions, the addiction treatment industry has avoided measuring its effectiveness.
 Most programs have no way of answering the questions payers want to know, such as: